nathancarter/weblurch/doc/lean-app-plan.md

 ## Trees

- 1. Permit arrows from one term group to another term group, or to a body group.
- 1. When creating an arrow from a term group or a body group, verify that it would not create a cycle, as follows.
-    * Call `A` the proposed source group and `B` the proposed destination group for the new arrow.
-    * Computing the set of all groups reachable from `B`.
-    * Permit the arrow iff that set does not contain `A`.
  1. Update the `termGroupToCode` function as follows.
     * Compute the meanings of any other groups to which this group has direct arrows.
 Optionally replace all occurrences of `assume` with